mgax/foss4gcee2013-pygis/steps/a7-save-trails.rst

 Step A7 - save hiker trails
 ===========================
 Save hiker lines as shapefile.
+Some cities have no parks nearby so we need to avoid dividing by zero.

 .. code:: python